Fastly Inc. (FSLY): Skating on Thin Ice? We Know the Answer

 FBN Securities, on the other hand, stated in their research note that they expect to see FSLY reach a price target of $90.
 The rating they have provided for FSLY stocks is “Outperform” according to the report published on August 19th, 2020.

-After a stumble in the market that brought FSLY to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.16% of gains for the given period.
+After a stumble in the market that brought FSLY to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.72% of loss for the given period.

 Insider Trading